dr3wbr0/drews_rsa/README.md

-# Practice RSA manual implementation
+# Practice RSA python module
 (This is for demonstration purposes **ONLY**.
 You should never roll your own crypto!)
 #### This is a custom python module made to demonstrate the math behind basic RSA implementation.
 Here is how to use it:
 1. Choose 2 prime numbers.
 If needed use the gen_primes() function